 You are going to die.
 Fearing it doesn’t matter.
 Being OK with and accepting it doesn’t matter either.
 How will you live?
 How will you be of service?
 How will you fulfil that which calls to you in this lifetime?

-If you have nothing but free time right now, are you going to waste it on Netflix?
-Which brings up an infuriating oddity: how is a film like Contagion (2011) one of the top trending films?
-What the fuck is wrong with you?
-Living through something like this FOR REAL isn’t bad enough, so why not feed your fear and panic by watching that garbage?
-Fear, stress, anxiety and worry will kill you; they destroy your immune system, escalate aging and systemic dysfunction, while also emboldening potentially fatal placebo effects.
+If you have nothing but free time now, are you going to waste it on Netflix?
+Fear, stress, anxiety, and worry will kill you; they destroy your immune system, escalate aging and systemic dysfunction, while also emboldening potentially fatal placebo effects.
 The mind is a powerful thing.
 Watch comedies, instead.
 Watch Dr. Joe Dispenza testimonials.
 Listen to uplifting and enlightening podcasts.
 Get off social and mainstream media.
 Check in, be informed, but don’t follow the herd.
 Twitter, Instagram, Tiktok, and all the rest, are not real life.

 Today, I’m feeling a lot of compassion.
 Passing people in the grocery store, or on trails in the woods, there is an angst and anxiety that’s very fresh and raw, but it’s not all-encompassing.
 Some people give me the evil eye, checking perhaps if I’m looking sick, if I’m keeping my distance, while others let me pass, saying hello, or apologize for their dogs running up to me, as most of their pets are off-leash.
 Most dogs, as ever, are always smiling.

-What I’m observing is that people generally know and feel this will pass, and while the strict and necessary measures are in place to help prevent the spread of the virus, life goes on.
+What I’m observing is that people generally know and feel this will pass, and while the strict and necessary measures are in place to allegedly help prevent the spread of a virus, life goes on.
 It’s disruptive, and it’s inconvenient, but that’s about all.
-Actually, some of the cleaning regimens now in place in markets and such should have been there all along.
-It’s disgusting how little carts and baskets and door handles were likely ever cleaned before this event was upon us.
 Some things will improve, yet as we know, some things will be restricted and reduced, at least in the short term.
 That’s all about the new normal, which is just part of living life.

 This day comes once.
 Learn from your past.
 Today’s the day.